Robbbo-T/Ampel360XWLRGA/README.md

 # **Frase Clave**: *“Más que analizar a las personas para venderles cosas, analicemos las máquinas y procesos para eliminar la contaminación”.* Ese es el espíritu de la autonomía real de las máquinas: **“Machine Ingenuity”**.
 Express Genialities with sincerity.

-Below is a **single, consolidated document** that stitches together all the individual pieces you’ve provided—**in one continuous, well-structured format**
 Below is an **interactive Markdown** version of the ATA breakdown for **AMPEL360XWLRGA (Advanced Aircraft Systems)**, using collapsible sections (GitHub-compatible `<details>` blocks).
 This structure allows for easy navigation and readability.
 Simply click on the **triangle** (►) beside each section to expand or collapse the details.

 > **Note:** The links under each subsection (e.g., `DMC: ...`, `Document: ...`) are placeholders in this outline.
 In an actual repository, you could transform them into real hyperlinks to the relevant documents or references.